neonatura/shioncoin/README.md

 Windows Build Instructions
 ====

-In order to build the Share Coin service download the MSYS2 64-bit build environment from "http://msys2.org/".
+In order to build the ShionCoin service download the MSYS2 64-bit build environment from "http://msys2.org/".
-Note: The Share Coin service is a 64-bit program, and therefore requires the "64-bit" version of MSYS2.
+Note: The ShionCoin service is a 64-bit program, and therefore requires the "64-bit" version of MSYS2.

 Open a MSYS2 command consolie window and run the following to install some basic development packages:
 	pacman -S autoconf automake gcc openssl openssl-devel git doxygen